Gaya Baru Malam Selatan: Gaja Baru Express

-In 1964, The State Railway Company (PNKA) inaugurated the use of new passenger trains with compressed air brake systems imported intact from the Nippon Sharyo factory in Japan for the –Jakarta express train, which began operating on 20 April 1964.
+In 1964, The National Railway Corporation (PNKA) inaugurated the use of new passenger coaches with compressed air brake systems imported intact from the Nippon Sharyo factory in Japan for the –Jakarta express train, which began operating on 20 April 1964, the first of many to serve the Java and Sumatra rail networks.

-On 17 November 1966, PNKA has set a new schedule and is also introducing night express services on the Jakarta–Surabaya route via both the southern and northern routes.
-On 14 June 1968, The Gaja Baru Express train's afternoon schedule has a new brand, namely "Limited Express" Djaya or in Indonesian it's called Ekspres Terbatas Djaya, while the night service retained the name "Gaja Baru."
+On 17 November 1966, PNKA set a new schedule and is also introducing night express services on the Jakarta–Surabaya route via both the southern and northern routes.
+On 14 June 1968, The Gaja Baru Express train's afternoon schedule has a new brand, namely "Limited Express" Djaya or in Indonesian called Express Terbatas Djaya, while the night service retained the name "Gaja Baru."
 The Djaya Limited Express train lasted until 1973.

 On 6 January 1969, PNKA discontinued the Gaja Baru Malam Selatan train.
 Meanwhile, the Gaja Baru Malam Utara train remained.
 At the same time, Djaja also added a second-class service (BW/AC) with limited ticket availability.